-This week, I have separated all plugins from the main code base and moved them to a new open-source project to allow developers improve or add plugins to the growing library.
+This week, I have separated all plugins from the main code base and moved them to a new open-source project to enable developers improve or add new plugins to the growing library.

 To support the plugins library, I have created a new API library, which contains all the classes, interfaces and other utilities needed to develop plugins for AnyStatus.

 AnyStatus communicates with plugins using the API library.
 During startup, AnyStatus scans assemblies in the installation directory and registers all plugins.